 He is passionate about working with young people and is a Professor of Conducting at the Royal Northern College of Music in Manchester and has a close relationship with the Netherlands Orchestral Academy.

-Rundell studied at the Northwestern University, Chicago, USA, studying conducting with John P Paynter and trombone with Frank Crisafulli of the Chicago Symphony Orchestra, and was subsequently awarded a Junior Fellowship to study conducting with Timothy Reynish at the RNCM.
-Rundell now lives just outside Manchester with his wife and family.
+Clark Rundell spent much of his childhood in Bloomington, Minnesota.
+He studied conducting at the Northwestern University, Chicago with John Paynter and trombone with Frank Crisafulli, and was subsequently awarded a Junior Fellowship to study conducting with Timothy Reynish at the Royal Northern College of Music.
+He now lives just outside Manchester with his wife and two children.